-My cat family lived happily outside.
-The only times we touched was when Mama Kitty cautiously rubbed her furry back against my leg.
+My cat family lived contentedly outside.
+The only times we touched were when Mama Kitty cautiously rubbed her furry back against my leg.
 She trusted me to feed her and her offspring, now longer than she is, but not nearly so rolly polly.
 I guess she ate as often as she could get me to feed her because nearly starving in her childhood turned her into an always-anxious-for-the-next-meal kinda kitty.
-As soon as I walked outside through the kitchen door, she would rub against my legs repeatedly.
+As soon as I walked outside through the kitchen door, she would rub her soft furry self against my legs repeatedly.
 She got underfoot, almost tripping me when I walked along the outdoor sidewalk to place her and her kids’ bowls of wet and dry food on the patio.

 Most people trying to domesticate free-roaming cats have a rough go of it.
 My friend Rhonda had two kittens, both rescued, one sweet, docile and rarely upset, and the other, Pixie, sweet and purring then suddenly angry and scratching.
 “These were my children’s indoor/outdoor pets,” Rhonda says.
 “They said Pixie had ‘mood swings’.”
-Sometimes other children, who would come by to play and try to rest their head on Pixie’s pillow, ended up getting scratched or bitten.
+Sometimes other children, who came by to play, tried to rest their heads on Pixie’s pillow, and ended up getting scratched or bitten.

-I had compassionate, understanding neighbors who worked with me to manage problems caused by the cats eating my neighbor Gary’s birds and plants.
-I researched and discovered that cats like to eat several small meals because they can’t eat a whole lot at a time.
+I was fortunate to have compassionate, understanding neighbors who worked with me to manage problems caused by the cats eating plants and birds in their yards.
+I researched and discovered that cats like to eat several small meals because they can’t eat a whole lot at any one time.
 I started feeding them more often so they’d hunt less frequently.
-Gary said that helped.
+My neighbor Gary said that helped.
 I also sprayed cat repellent around the edges of his yard.

 Gary’s feelings toward our cats changed the day he let me use his studio to tape a Facebook Live talk about my book Angel Hero, Murder in Hawaii, A True Story.
 Little Mama, wanting to guard me, I think, followed me across the street to his studio.
 She didn’t run away even when Gary appeared.
-Gary, a soulful guy, saw the love that little cat had for me, and helped me hang CDs from the clothesline to chase away the pigeons.
+Gary, a soulful guy, saw the bond that little cat carried for me, and helped me hang CDs from the clothesline to chase away the pigeons stealing her food.

-I planned to follow in her footsteps, but in July, the cats’ world and ours turned topsy turvy.
-Lily passed, and Barry and I had to move out suddenly because her trustees were readying the house for sale.
-We had to hurry up and find a rental with a yard so I could have an enclosure built for the cats, who would have run away if they weren’t enclosed for several months to get used to the new place.
-With the move, a whole new set of cat challenges arose.
+I planned to follow in her footsteps and sprinkle my three girls with flea medicine, but in July, 2019, the cats’ world and ours turned topsy turvy.
+Lily passed, and Barry and I had to move out suddenly because the trustees said they wanted to ready the house for sale.
+We got lucky, quickly finding a rental with a yard so I could have an enclosure built for the cats, who would have run away if they hadn’t been enclosed for several months to get used to the new place.
+With the move, a whole new set of cat challenges and delights arose.
 But that, as they say, is another story.
-Please keep your fingers crossed for Barry and me and our female feline family.